justinboissinot/CREAM/README.md

 Workflow suggested for the CREAM approach.

-Developped by Eric Normandeau and Justin Boissinot
+Developped by Eric Normandeau and Justin Boissinot.

 ### Reference
 This methylotyping workflow has been published within this paper: